open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 {{< /tabpane >}}
 <!-- prettier-ignore-end -->

-After a while you should see the spans printed in the console by the `ConsoleSpanExporter`, e.g.:
+After a while, you should see the spans printed in the console by the `ConsoleSpanExporter`, something like this:

 ```json
 {